sdbuch/sdbuch.github.io/_posts/2025-10-20-manifold-muon.md

     Muon solvers at iteration zero leading to significant differences in the behavior of subsequent gradients/inner loop solves (even though everything is convex!).
-These differences seem to mostly be restricted to inner loop loss, as final val error does not seem to very much, but it will be interesting to study this behavior at larger scales.
+These differences seem to mostly be restricted to inner loop loss, as final val error does not seem to vary much, but it will be interesting to study this behavior at larger scales.

 [^9]: